cavegenius/Resume/README.md

 **SiteLock / Web Security Research Analyst**
 November 2015 - PRESENT,  Scottsdale, AZ
 As a Web Security Research Analyst I am tasked with reviewing files to determine valid code from malicious code and properly categorize the functions of the malicious code.
 Through this position I have accomplished the following:
-Learned basics of PERL on the job.
+-Learned basics of PERL on the job.
-Wrote scripts as needed in PERL to increase productivity
+-Wrote scripts as needed in PERL to increase productivity
-Managed a very large queue of files by creating new tools and processes to manage the queue effectively and efficiently.
+-Managed a very large queue of files by creating new tools and processes to manage the queue effectively and efficiently.
-Wrote queries to grab data as needed from a large dataset.
+-Wrote queries to grab data as needed from a large dataset.
-Self studied to earn GWAPT Certification.
+-Self studied to earn GWAPT Certification.
-Reviewed major vulnerabilities created POC and provided marketing with text and information to write informative technical articles.
+-Reviewed major vulnerabilities created POC and provided marketing with text and information to write informative technical articles.
-Monitored trends and gathered data to provide to marketing for trending news articles.
+-Monitored trends and gathered data to provide to marketing for trending news articles.
-Cataloged several hundred vulnerabilities - I had a queue of WP vulns that I had to describe and add version rules for as well as give it a severity.
+-Cataloged several hundred vulnerabilities - I had a queue of WP vulns that I had to describe and add version rules for as well as give it a severity.
-Mapped out the entire company database system and created an EER Diagram for easy reference to be used by the research team for data analysis projects.
+-Mapped out the entire company database system and created an EER Diagram for easy reference to be used by the research team for data analysis projects.
-Created a reporting dashboardin PHP.
+-Created a reporting dashboard using PHP and PERL.

 **SiteLock / Web Security Analyst**
 May 2015 - November 215, Scottsdale, AZ